loalon/gbcrawler/README.md

   * tag features by its locus_tag
   * use additional info for the features (beyond, between bases, etc)
   * create a Reference class to better reference data management
-  * improve accesion to return a list
+  * improve ACCESION to return a list
   * improve SOURCE parsing